10 Common Monthly Expenses To Include In Your Budget

 What if I Don’t Have Discretionary Income?

-Sometimes when people create a budget, they find that there’s nothing left over to save or pay extra toward debts.
+Sometimes when people create a budget, they find nothing left over to save or pay extra toward debts.

-In some cases, people find after creating a budget that they’re actually in the hole, meaning they have more expenses than income.
+In some cases, people find that after creating a budget, they’re actually in the hole, meaning they have more expenses than income.

 If you’ve created your budget and found that you have more expenses than income, you’ve got two choices: cut your expenses, or increase your income.